 The adults in the Nursery setting model writing at every opportunity and encourage them to write for a range of purposes eg shopping lists, postcards, birthday cards, letters, labels.
 Children in Reception complete independent pieces in adult led sessions but also within areas of provision which link to topics covered within the EYFS Toolkit

 In both Nursery and Reception, children participate in daily phonics sessions using Letters and Sounds.
 See Phonics Curriculum Tab for more information on how we teach Phonics.

 Both the indoor and outdoor areas of Nursery and Reception have opportunities for children to engage in mark making and writing.
 Creating real life focuses for the children motivates and encourages them to have an interest and purpose to write.

 It is expected that children will meet the Early Learning Goal for Writing:

 - Write recognisable letters, most of which are correctly formed;

 - Spell words by identifying sounds in them and representing the sounds with a letter or letters;

 - Write simple phrases and sentences that can be read by others.

 Writing Process Y1 to Y6

-At St Mark’s we teach English over a Two-Week cycle incorporating NC objectives from Spoken Language, Reading and Writing objectives.
+At Atherton St George's we teach English over a Two-Week cycle incorporating NC objectives from Spoken Language, Reading and Writing objectives.
 Each Two Week Cycle is based on our half termly Class Reader.